Obamacare Penalties and Small Businesses

 Still A Few Exceptions

 While a large segment of the small business sector is now on the hook, two sets of exemptions remain for S-corporations and one employee arrangements.
 While employer payment arrangements for S-corporations still run afoul of the ACA’s provisions, the IRS has exempted such agreements from penalties until December 31st, 2016.
 As for one employee arrangements, no penalties will be assessed, which is great news for the thousands of mom and pop shops out there.
 Businesses with only one full-time employee can still employ an employer payment arrangement to reimburse his or her health insurance premiums without triggering financial penalties.

 Obamacare penalties are no joke.
 Request your PEO Evaluation from PEO Broker to ensure that your business is ACA-proof.

 It’s best to be prepared for the Affordable Care Act.
 Check out these PEO resources:

-Also, see why PEO Broker is one of the top PEO companies in the PEO industry.
+Also, see why our PEO Broker Group is one of the top PEO companies in the PEO industry.